SingleMoonlight/C-Collection/README.md

 # C-Collection

-A common collection library developed using C
+A common collection library developed using C.

 # Usage